 Native Status: NC native, uncommon across the state

-Provenance: Unknown, seed grown
+Provenance: VA, seed grown